omondiimmanuel/dsc-phase-1-project-v2-4/README.md

  # It is a pandasdataframe with 9 columns by 26517 rows

   tmdb.columns
- #Shows all the columns of the dataset.
+getting all columns of the dataset
-  Index(['Unnamed: 0', 'genre_ids', 'id', 'original_language', 'original_title', 'popularity', 'release_date', 'title', 'vote_average', 'vote_count'], dtype='object')

 tmdb.tail()
  This command gives back the last 5 rows of the dataset